cirosantilli/china-dictatorship/FAQ.md

 And aren't pro-democracy believers also taking actions based solely on a shared belief, possibly organized by a pro-democracy leader?

+From a purely political point of view, the Religion classification would likely be more beneficial to FLG, since it the idea of freedom of religion carries considerable weight in the West.

 ### FLG downplays the fact that it is highly organized

 Many FLG practitioners claim that they are not at all organized.